josephsl/wintenApps/contributing.md

 1. If you want, create a new issue on GitHub proposing specific changes.
 This is so that more people can discuss changes.
 2. Create an accompanying pull request via GitHub (be sure to fork the add-on source code before doing so).
 Unless otherwise noted, pull request base branch should be "main" and each pull request must be done from a different branch.
 3. In the pull request comment, describe the pull request, including applicable Windows releases (if any) such as whether the pull request addresses issues with a specific build range.
-4. It can take up to 24 hours for the pull request to be reviewed and a decision is made.
+4. It can take up to 48 hours for the pull request to be reviewed and a decision made.
 Depending on the severity of the issue, it can be included in the next version of the add-on or delayed for the next milestone release.

 ## Additional notes